-29.2 Part time staff are not entitled to plusages for additional hours until they have worked 37 hours (with the exception of Nursery Nurses' employed prior to April 2004 where the standard working week is 32.5 hours), unless the hours are worked at weekends, public holidays or at night in which case the appropriate plusages will be paid for the hours worked in accordance with the Single Status provisions applicable on their employment.
+- Part time employees are those who work less than 37 hours per week or less than 52.14 weeks per year.
+Salaries will therefore be proportionately reduced to reflect the hours and weeks of work. - Part time staff are not entitled to plusages for additional hours until they have worked 37 hours (with the exception of Nursery Nurses' employed prior to April 2004 where the standard working week is 32.5 hours), unless the hours are worked at weekends, public holidays or at night in which case the appropriate plusages will be paid for the hours worked in accordance with the Single Status provisions applicable on their employment.

-30 Holiday Entitlement
+27 Holiday Entitlement

-- 30.1 All employees are legally entitled to paid holiday a year (statutory annual leave) whether they work full time, part time or zero hours workers.
-The amount of days paid depends on how many days or hours are worked. - 30.2 Employees build up holiday from the day they start working, including when they are on a probationary period, sick leave, maternity, paternity, adoption or shared parental leave. - 30.3 The hours worked and holiday entitlement for a full time worker is shown below.
+- All employees are legally entitled to paid holiday a year (statutory annual leave) whether they work full time, part time or zero hours workers.
+The amount of days paid depends on how many days or hours are worked. - 27.2 Employees build up holiday from the day they start working, including when they are on a probationary period, sick leave, maternity, paternity, adoption or shared parental leave. - 27.3 The hours worked and holiday entitlement for a full time worker is shown below.
 A holiday calculation for employees who are contracted for 52.14 weeks a year is shown at Appendix 12.